 Sensei Tim Duvelsdorf

 Sensei Tim started training in 2003 with his son and daughter.
 He was a dedicated learner to the art of Shorin-ryu karate.
 In 2004, Sensei Tim traveled with a group of twenty other students of Shorin-ryu to Okinawa, with his daughter, Sensei Tom, and Sensei Herten.
 They went there to train under Shugoro Nakazato.
 Sensei Tim also wanted to learn about the other systems that were related to Shorin-ryu.
 He started to learn about the system White Crane and became a Shodan (1st degree Black Belt) in Okinawa Hakutsuru (White Cane) in 2006.
-In 2017, he became a Godan (5th degree Black belt) and sees the people at Vernon Valley Karate Academy as a part of his family.
-Tim helps to instruct in both our Junior and Adult programs.
+In 2017, he became a Godan (5th degree Black Belt) and sees the people at Vernon Valley Karate Academy as a part of his family.
+Tim is currently ranked as (6th degree Black Belt) and helps to instruct in both our Junior and Adult programs.

 Sensei Jillian Banks